L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Introduction

-The most relevant to the topic of this paper are the recent pioneering works \citet{chen2019analysis} and \citet{stein2020sparse}.
-They introduced regularization into the $\beta$-model literature.
-The main idea is that a simplified parameter space would help address sparse networks. \citet{chen2019analysis} proposed the following sparse $\beta$-model (S$\beta$M).
-Suppose there exists a set ${\cal S}\subseteq[1:n]$, called \emph{active set}, such that
+Recently, regularization has been introduced as a promising technique to address many of the aforementioned challenges.
+The pioneering works \citet{chen2019analysis} and \citet{stein2020sparse} introduced $\ell_0$- and $\ell_1$-regularized $\beta$-models, respectively.
+To streamline the presentation, we first describe the modeling assumptions in \citet{chen2019analysis} and \citet{stein2020sparse}, and then review their methods. \citet{chen2019analysis} proposed the \emph{sparse $\beta$-model (S$\beta$M)}.
+Suppose there exists a set ${\cal S}\subseteq[1:n]$, called the \emph{active set}, such that

-where $\alpha$ and $\gamma$ are positive constants, and $\max\{|\mu^\dag|,|\beta_i^\dag|\} = o(\log n)$.
-They assume that $\gamma$ and $\alpha$ are \emph{known} and show that one can consistently estimate the $o(\log n)$ parts of the parameters $(\mu^\dag, \beta_i^\dag)$ using a constrained MLE with user-specified upper bound on the size of the estimated ${\cal S}$.
-Their approach can be viewed as an $\ell_0$-regularized MLE. \citet{stein2020sparse} proposed an $\ell_1$-regularized MLE.
-The model assumption of \citet{stein2020sparse} can be roughly understood as a relaxed version of \eqref{setting::chen-kato-leng}, where we have $\alpha_i$ for each $i\in {\cal S}$ instead of a uniform $\alpha$.
-Their method can be reformulated as
+where \citet{chen2019analysis} assumes that $\alpha_i= \alpha$ for all $i$ and that both $\alpha$ and $\gamma$ are \emph{known} constants, satisfying the following conditions to ensure that the network is not too sparse: